itsdaniyalahsen/Mechanical-Engineering-Projects/README.md

 # Mechanical-Engineering-Projects
-Python and C++ Projects that I use myself.
+Python and C++ Projects that I use myself, mainly for experimenting with the formulae and the concepts.